uapi-group/docs/README.md

 # Glossary

-This section clarifies on terms and abbreviations used in specs and other documents hhroughout the organisation.
+This section clarifies on terms and abbreviations used in specs and other documents throughout the organisation.

 - *DDI* - Discoverable Disk Image
 - *DPS* - Discovery Partition Specification